 Pierce Babirak, a proud native of Maine, holds a Bachelors of Arts in History and Political Science from Grove City College and a Masters of Science in Education from the University of Pennsylvania.
 During his undergraduate studies, Pierce served as the president of his class for the Student Government Association and actively participated and competed in the theater arts as a director and actor.
 Prior to joining FIRE, Pierce interned for the president of The Heritage Foundation and completed the Teach For America program, teaching 7th and 8th grade mathematics in the School District of Philadelphia.
 Pierce’s passion for the essential role free speech plays in education and social discourse is what led him to FIRE.

-Program Officer, Campus Outreach
+Program Manager, Campus Outreach

 Emily graduated from James Madison University in 2011 with a B.A. in political science and a minor in studio art.
 As an undergraduate, Emily served as chairman of the JMU College Republicans and interned for the United States Senate in addition to interning for Regnery Publishing.
 Prior to joining FIRE, Emily worked at the Intercollegiate Studies Institute, promoting the conservative intellectual movement on America’s college campuses.
 Emily’s belief in the importance of the free and open exchange of ideas, especially at universities, is just one reason she is happy to be at FIRE.